TrevorTheAmazing/LemonadeStand/README.md

 DONE - (10 points): As a developer, I want to implement the SOLID design principles as well as C# best practices in my project, so that the project is as well-designed as possible.
  -use daily report to generate a weekly report (sum of all the dailys) DONE - (10 points): As a player, I want my game to be playable for at least seven days.
+DONE - (25 points): As a player, I want the basic Lemonade Stand gameplay to be present.

 Bonus Points:
 (5 points): As a player, I want the game to be playable for more than one player, so that I can have multiple humans play each other or a human play a computer.